angelawyman/javascript-review/1-intro.md

 **Exercise 1**

 1. Declare two variables: admin and name.
-2. Assign the value "John" to name.
+2. Assign the value "Cher" to name.
 3. Copy the value from name to admin.
-4. Show the value of admin using alert (must output “John”).
+4. Show the value of admin using alert (must output “Cher”).

 **Exercise 2 - Giving the right name**